bashtage/kevinsheppard.com/site/pages/teaching/mfe.md

 .. jumbotron_text: Slides, problem sets and assignment for the core Financial Econometrics Course -->

-# MFE Financial Econometrics II
+# MFE Financial Econometrics I

-The [course website](/teaching/mfe/hilary-term/) for Financial Econometrics II contains all material distributed in Hilary Term.
+The [course website](/teaching/mfe/michaelmas-term/) for Financial Econometrics II contains all material distributed in Hilary Term.

-# Advanced Financial Econometrics: Forecasting (2020)

-The [course website](/teaching/mfe/advanced-financial-econometrics-forecasting/) for Advanced Financial Econometrics: Forecasting contains all material distributed in Trinity Term 2020.

 # Notes